Skip to Content

 Although we were really disappointed to miss the Sistine Chapel, we still had a great visit to the Vatican with kids.
 We visited St. Peter’s Basilica and climbed to the top of the Dome, where we enjoyed great views of St. Peter’s Square and beyond.

-When visiting Rome with a toddler, get places early so they can walk without it being too crowded
+When visiting Rome with a toddler, get places early so they can walk without it being too crowded.

 Our final activity in Rome was a visit to the park at Castel Sant’ Angelo.
 The moat of this former Rome castle has been converted into a park, complete with a fun Rome playground.

-A 7 Day Rome with kids itinerary needs to include some time at Rome playgrounds, like this one at Castle Sant' Angelo
+A 7 Day Rome with kids itinerary needs to include some time at Rome playgrounds, like this one at Castle Sant' Angelo.

+Rome is truly one of the greatest cities in the world and is such an amazing destination to visit with kids.
 Read more on our time in Rome with Kids in this post.

 Days 9-15: Isla d’Elba with Kids